How to Register a Limited Partnership in Ontario

 The government views income generated by a limited partnership as passive income.
 Passive income derives either through rental property or through participation in a business you have no controlling interest in.

-Because of the minimal involvement of a limited partner in the managerial aspect of the partnership, any gains or losses through the partnership constitute passive income.
+Because of the minimal involvement of a limited partner in the management of the company, any gains or losses through the partnership constitute passive income.

 Any money accrued from involvement in a limited partnership is classified as passive income and taxed as a personal gain rather than a business gain.